SoulDaMeep/PlatformDisplay/README.md

 plugin id: 376

+# if there is any bugs or issues, please msg me on discord: @souldameep

 Big thanks to the team that helped and supported the making of this plugin:

 > Images gathered and edited by Swan \